 The Council is the administering authority for the Shetland Islands Council Local Government Pension Scheme, which has a statutory requirement to prepare a separate annual report and accounts.
-The Pension Fund's Audited Annual Report and Accounts for 2020/21was presented to the Pension Fund Committee and Pension Board on 29 September 2021.
+The Pension Fund's Unaudited Annual Report and Accounts for 2020/21 was presented to the Pension Fund Committee and Pension Board on 23 June 2021.

-Note 28: Pension Schemes Accounted for as Defined Contribution Schemes retirement and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.
+Note 29: Pension Schemes Accounted for as Defined Contribution Schemes costs by making contributions based on a percentage of members' pensionable salaries.

 Teachers employed by the Council are members of the Teachers' Pension Scheme, administered by the Scottish Public Pensions Agency (SPPA).
-The Scheme provides teachers with specified benefits upon their
+The Scheme provides teachers with specified benefits upon their retirement and the Council contributes towards the